mahendrapaipuri/ceems/website/docs/deployments/guide.md

 First, we will start with `updaters` section. `updaters` are list of servers that will be used to estimate aggregate metrics of each compute unit and store them in a SQL DB.
-For example in the current scenario, Prometheus server is an updater from which we can estimate the aggregate metrics of compute units.
+For example in this scenario, Prometheus server is an updater from which we can estimate the aggregate metrics of compute units.
 The advantage of using updaters is that we do not need to make expensive repeated queries to Prometheus to get aggregate values of the metrics.